Projects

 How much iron sinks below the surface?

 The Hawaii Ocean Time-series program travels to Station ALOHA several times a year.
-Over the next few years we will be tagging along to measure how iron, manganese and other metals vary over the seasonal cycle, and how quickly these micronutrients cycle through the ocean.
+Since late 2020, we have been tagging along to measure how iron, manganese and other metals vary over the seasonal cycle, and how quickly these micronutrients cycle through the ocean.

 Recent measurements have suggested that humans contribute a large source of iron to the atmosphere, that then falls on the ocean.
 Our time series observations will determine how this anthropogenic source compares to the natural processes that add iron to the oceans, such as deposition of desert dust.

-This project is led by Ph.D. student Eleanor Bates , who presented this work at Ocean Sciences 2022 and the 2022 Goldschmidt Conference.
+This project is led by Ph.D. student Eleanor Bates, who presented this work at Ocean Sciences 2022 and the 2022 and 2023 Goldschmidt Conferences.

 Exploring the ocean's cobalt cycle